evermoving/SystemCaptioner/README.md

 2. Run SystemCaptioner.exe and follow the instructions.

-Alternatively build the standalone executable yourself using build_portable.py
+Alternatively build the standalone executable yourself using build_portable.py.
+You will need the nvidia_dependencies folder from the standalone .zip.

 ## Limitations/Troubleshooting